During

 TI-2

-mitogenic properties and activate B cells in another way.
-They contain multiple
+mitogenic properties and activate B cells through a T cell-independent

 Toll-like receptors are